Saajan: Production

 Aamir Khan was offered Aman's role but refused as he did not connect with the role.
-Sanjay Dutt's was finalized.
+Sanjay Dutt was finalised after this.

 Reception

 The film was a blockbuster and The film was the highest-grossing Bollywood film of 1991.

 Soundtrack

 The music was composed by Nadeem-Shravan, with lyrics by Sameer and Faiz Anwar (for "Pehli Bar Mile Hain").
 The album was the year's top seller, with around 7 million copies sold.

-Vocals are supplied by S. P. Balasubrahmanyam (for Khan), Kumar Sanu (for Dutt), Anuradha Paudwal, Alka Yagnik (both for Dixit), and Pankaj Udhas.
+Vocals are supplied by S. P. Balasubrahmanyam Salman Khan, Kumar Sanu for Sanjay Dutt, and Anuradha Paudwal and Alka Yagnik both for Madhuri Dixit.
+Pankaj Udhas sang another version of Jeeye Toh Jeeye.